 G Eb C (2nd inversion)

-The root position chord you should be familiar with, the 1st inversion is the same notes but starting on the Eb and ending on the C, the 2nd inversion is the same concept again but starting on the G and ending on the Eb.
+The root position chord you should be familiar with by now.
+The 1st inversion is the same notes but starting on the Eb and ending on the C and the 2nd inversion is the same concept again but starting on the G and ending on the Eb.

-Mixing inversions of each chords means we not only have to move less fingers when playing these progressions but makes the transitions smoother.
+Mixing inversions of each chords means we not only have to move less fingers when playing these progressions but makes the transitions sound smoother.
+A neat example of this is Justin Bieber, Skrillex and Diplo’s Where Are Ü Now, which has just four chords: C, E-, D and G. However the C (1st inversion) and G (2nd inversion) bookend the sequence, making it flow much more smoothly:

-Below, I’ve revoiced the C- chord to transition more easily to the F- and added a Bb, making it a C-7; I’ve added an Eb and G to the F- chord and an F and A to the G- chord making those F-9 and G-9, respectively.
+Below I’ve re-voiced all the chords with different inversions and extensions, paying careful attention to common tones each chords share, and the motion of the top note.
+I’ve added a Bb, making it a C-7 and used an inversion with the G note at the top of the chord.
+I’ve also added an Eb and G to the F- chord and an F and A to the G- chord making those F-9 and G-9, respectively.

-This adds some colour to the chords and makes them feel a little more sophisticated:
+This makes the chords feel a little more sophisticated and unique:

 The A isn’t part of of the C minor scale (hence the natural ♮ sign next to it) but it is part of the G minor scale; that’s totally fine as long as it doesn’t clash with something in the melody.
 This is an acceptable time to borrow a note from another scale to add flavour to our chords.